-Our Board of Directors currently consists of eight Directors and is divided into three classes, with one class being elected each year for a term of three years.
-We are proposing that Robert J. Shillman, Anthony Sun and Robert J. Willett be elected to serve terms of three years and in each case until their successors are duly elected and qualified or until they sooner die, resign or are removed.
-Dr. Shillman, who is currently serving a term as Director ending in 2015, previously indicated his desire to stand for re-election by the shareholders generally on an annual basis.
+Our Board of Directors is divided into three classes, with one class being elected each year for a term of three years.
+We are proposing that Robert J. Shillman, Theodor Krantz and J. Bruce Robinson be elected to serve terms of three years and in each case until their successors are duly elected and qualified or until they sooner die, resign or are removed.
+Dr. Shillman, who is currently serving a term as a Director ending in 2016, previously indicated his desire to stand for re-election by the shareholders generally on an annual basis.
 As such, he is being nominated to serve in the class of Directors being nominated for re-election at the meeting.